bitwuzla/bitwuzla/README.md

 # Bitwuzla

-Bitwuzla is a Satisfiability Modulo Theories (SMT) solvers for the theories of fixed-size bit-vectors, floating-point arithmetic, arrays, uninterpreted functions and their combinations.
+Bitwuzla is a Satisfiability Modulo Theories (SMT) solver for the theories of fixed-size bit-vectors, floating-point arithmetic, arrays, uninterpreted functions and their combinations.